Minister of Land, Infrastructure, Transport and Tourism

 The Minister of Land, Infrastructure, Transport and Tourism (国土交通大臣, Kokudo-Koutsu Daijin) is a member of the Cabinet of Japan and is the leader and chief executive of the Ministry of Land, Infrastructure, Transport and Tourism.
 The minister is also a statutory member of the National Security Council, and is nominated by the Prime Minister of Japan and is appointed by the Emperor of Japan.

-The current minister is Yasushi Kaneko, who took office on October 21, 2025.
+The current minister is Tatsunori Ibayashi, who took office on September 17, 2026.